George Herbert Mead: Play and game and the generalized other

 Mead theorized that human beings begin their understanding of the social world through "play" and "game".
 Play comes first in the child's development.
-The child takes different roles he/she observes in "adult" society, and plays them out to gain an understanding of the different social roles.
-For instance, he first plays the role of policeman and then the role of thief while playing "Cops and Robbers," and plays the role of doctor and patient when playing "Doctor."
+The child takes different roles that they observe in "adult" society, and play them out to gain an understanding of the different social roles.
+For instance, a child may first play the role of police officer and then the role of thief while playing "Cops and Robbers", and play the roles of doctor and patient when playing "Doctor".
 As a result of such play, the child learns to become both subject and object and begins to become able to build a self.
-However, it is a limited self because the child can only take the role of distinct and separate others, they still lack a more general and organized sense of themselves.
+However, it is a limited self, because the child can only take the role of distinct and separate others; they still lack a more general and organized sense of themself.

 In the next stage, the game stage, it is required that a person develop a full sense of self.
-Whereas in the play stage the child takes on the role of distinct others, in the game stage the child must take the role of everyone else involved in the game.
+Whereas in the play stage the child takes on the role of distinct others, in the game stage the child must take on the role of everyone else involved in the game.
 Furthermore, these roles must have a definite relationship to one another.
 To illustrate the game stage, Mead gives his famous example of a baseball game:

-But in a game where a number of individuals are involved, then the child taking one role must be ready to take the role of everyone else.
-If he gets in a ball nine he must have the responses of each position involved in his own position.
-He must know what everyone else is going to do in order to carry out his own play.
-He has to take all of these roles.
-They do not all have to be present in consciousness at the same time, but at some moments he has to have three or four individuals present in his own attitude, such as the one who is going to throw the ball, the one who is going to catch it and so on.
-These responses must be, in some degree, present in his own make-up.
-In the game, then, there is a set of responses of such others so organized that the attitude of one calls out the appropriate attitudes of the other.